 ReclaiMe File Recovery Software.
 This document is also available in a human translated Dutch version (Nederlandse versie).

-ReclaiMe File Recovery Software is the most easy to use, feature rich and effective file recovery and undelete software I have ever used (and I used a lot).
+ReclaiMe File Recovery Software is the most easy to use, feature rich and effective file recovery and undelete software I have ever used (and I used a lot of different products).
 Whether you need it for undelete, unformat, a RAW disk, partition recovery or even to get data back from your crashed NAS.

 [Note: Source for success rate: ReclaiMe.com, Data from 2015.]